rcjj98/tp/docs/UserGuide.md

 * Duplicate applicants **cannot** be added.
 Applicants are considered to be duplicates if they share the **same name (case-insensitive)**. <br>
 e.g. `Alex Tan` and `alex tan` are duplicate applicants.
 * If the `NAME` input contain empty spaces, it will be trimmed and each applicant will be considered as a duplicate even if their names differ in the amount of empty spaces.
-Let `(space)` denote an empty space ` `. <br>
+Let `(space)` denote an empty space. <br>
 e.g. `Alex(space)Tan` and `Alex(space)(space)Tan` are duplicate applicants. <br>
 e.g. `Alex(space)Tan` and `AlexTan` are NOT duplicate applicants as `AlexTan` does not have any empty spaces.